marksandhu/diningphilosopher/README.md

-diningphilospher
+diningphilosopher
 ================

-A take on the classic dining philosphers problem
+A take on the classic dining philosophers problem